 The Cell Phone Stalker

 In January of 2014, a Denver woman was home alone with several of her children.
 She put them to bed and soon after went to bed herself.
-The following morning the woman was casually flipping through her cell phone images when the face of a stranger appeared amidst the images on her phone.
-The woman was horrified at what appeared to be a home invasion, and based on the time stamped on the image, she knew that she and her children were at home at the time of this break in
+The following morning the woman was casually flipping through her cell phone images when the face of a stranger appeared amidst the pictures on her phone.
+The woman was horrified at what appeared to be a home invasion, and based on the time stamped on the image, she knew that she and her children were at home at the time of this break in.

 The police got involved and the face of the intruder was spread on the news as well as social media.
 Several people recognized the wanted man – but instead of calling the police, they called the person of interest instead.
-Ben Seibert was the man behind the image, but how it got onto a stranger’s phone is a mystery.
+Ben Seibert was the man behind the image, but how his face got onto a stranger’s phone is a mystery.
 Seibert was several states over working in California at the time the image appeared on the woman’s phone.
 The picture itself was actually straight off of his Facebook page and wasn’t taken anywhere near the victim’s house.

 The trouble did not end there for Seibert.
-Even after the police cleared him his face remained a fixture on various social media pages, as well as on nationally televised shows like Nancy Grace’s.
+Even after the police cleared him, his face remained a fixture on various social media pages, as well as on nationally televised shows like Nancy Grace’s.
 Grace verbally bashed the “selfie stalker” and questioned if he was a serial killer.
 Grace kept this behavior up for a full six months after Siebert had been cleared.
 The Denver area Crime Stoppers group also got in hot water with Siebert over their refusal to take his picture down off their crime watch list.
-They claimed the police had not alerted them that Siebert was in fact innocent.
-This ended up with Siebert suing both Grace and the Crime Stoppers for defamation.
-As far as I can tell from news searches, the ruling on those lawsuits are still up in the air.
+They claimed the police had not alerted them that Seibert was in fact innocent.
+This ended with Siebert suing both Grace and the Crime Stoppers for defamation.
+As far as I can tell from news searches, the rulings on those lawsuits are still up in the air.

 Reading up on that case reminded me of another similar incident that was chronicled on NBC’s Unsolved Mysteries.
 This one involved Jim and Susie Kelsay and their family who claimed to have been living in a house that showed ghostly activity from the late 70’s and into the early 80’s.
-The children in that case claim to have had their beds levitated by unseen forces as well as frequent sightings of a tall ghostly male with a mustache.
+The children in that case claim to have had their beds levitated by unseen forces, as well as frequent sightings of a tall ghostly male with a mustache.
 Another family moved into the house after the Kelsey’s departed.
 That family reported angry sounding disembodied voices, their child’s bed levitating, and other such things.

 One day while still living in the house the Kelsay’s were taking pictures of their toddler, when the pictures were developed an image was captured of what appears to be a male who fit the description of the ghost described by the families.
 Some modern investigators have suggested the picture is nothing more than an unknown actor appearing on the TV screen which the Kesay’s then photographed to orchestrate a ruse.
 30-plus years later and the image remains of unknown origin.

 Derek and Maria Broaddus had barely moved into their million-dollar dream home in May of 2014 when a letter turned their life upside down.
 The letter was a frightening warning that “My Grandfather watched the house in the 1920’s and my father watched in the 1960’s.”
-“I have been put in charge of watching and waiting for it’s second coming” “I asked the previous owners to bring me young blood” “Have they found what is in the walls yet?
+“I have been put in charge of watching and waiting for it’s second coming” “I asked the previous owners to bring me young blood.”
+“Have they found what is in the walls yet?
 In time they will.”
 “Who has the bedrooms facing the street?
 I’ll know as soon as you move in…then I can plan better.”
 The letter was signed “The Watcher”.